Mitsubishi G4M: Operational history

 As part of the negotiations for the surrender of Japan, two demilitarized G4Ms, given the call-signs Bataan 1 and Bataan 2, flew to Ie Shima, carrying the first surrender delegations on the first leg of their flight to Manila.
-The G4Ms were painted white with green crosses, and were escorted by American P-38 fighters.
+The G4Ms were painted white with green crosses and were escorted by American P-38 fighters.

-The G4M's intended successor was the Yokosuka P1Y Ginga, although because of production problems, the changeover was only begun by the time the war ended.
+The G4M's intended successor was the Yokosuka P1Y Ginga.
+However, because of production problems, the changeover was only begun by the time the war ended.